2015 Pre-Retirement & 20-Year Letter/Reserve Component Survivors Benefit Seminars

-Send requests to your unit administrative personnel.
-The request should then be forwarded to the Retirement Services section.
-A pre-requisite for this event is that the Soldier must have a 20-year or 15-year letter.
-Soldiers who have already retired are also welcome to attend.
+All drilling Soldiers must send requests for both seminars through their unit administrative personnel.
+The request should then be forwarded to the Retirement Services Office.
+A pre-requisite for the 20-Year Letter / RCSBP Seminar is that the Soldier must have recently received a 20 or 15 year letter.
+Soldiers who would like to attend the Pre-Retirement seminar should be between the ages of 58-60.

 After completing 20 years of creditable service for retired pay (m-day) in the Army National Guard, you will qualify for retired pay.